iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 \tag{12}
 $$

 **Note**: We can't use power series because the point $x = 0$ is a singularity of the ODEs.
 That is why we are using the Frobenius Method.
 Which, we multiply the series by a $x^s$, to smooth out the singularity.
-(Simular to figuring out the order of singularity of complex functions.)
+(Similar to figuring out the order of singularity of complex functions.)

 And with this modifications of the Power series, we will be able to solve the ODE with the power series.
 Our goal is to see what the value for $s$ is.

-Susbtituting it into the Bessel's Equation:
+Substituting it into the Bessel's Equation:

 $$
 y(x) = \sum_{n = 0}^{\infty}a_nx^{n + s}